Is Provident Trust Group A Scam

 There is no clear information on this from its website.
 However, we can assume that it only caters to U.S. citizens since it is based on that country.

 So far, Provident Trust Group sounds very promising.
-However, when I checked its online ratings and reviews, you can say that they are disappointing.
+However, when I checked its online review ratings, BBB rating, and reviews, you can say that they are disappointing.

 Considering that it has been around for years and that it is one of the most popular IRA custodians in the U.S., you should expect more.